 2018 Dry Muscat Canelli

 We loved the Dry Muscat Canelli so much that we couldn't allow ourselves to blend it all into the white blend.
 We chose to bottle a limited number as a standalone Dry Muscat, which we've made available to our mailing list only.
 This wine is like listening to your favorite song with the volume cranked way up.
-The intensity of the fruit is incredible, while still being a refreshing on the pallet.
+The intensity of the fruit is incredible, while still being a refreshing on the palate.

 100% Muscat Canelli fermented to dryness in neutral French oak barrels.
 Native fermentation and no additions except sulfur.
 24 hours of skin contact before pressing.
 Sur lees aged for 8 months.
 Bottled unfined and unfiltered.
 Fewer than 100 bottle were bottled.

 Tasting Notes: Fully dry with no perceptible residual sugar.
-Intensely floral nose with a silky yet juicy pallet.
+Intensely floral nose with a silky yet juicy palate.
 Mouthwatering through the finish and layers of flavor and texture that seem to linger on and on.

 '18 Grenache Blanc and '18 Dry Muscat Canelli